Islamic State–Taliban conflict: Renewed Islamic State attacks and anti-Salafist purge

 The Taliban finally succeeded in taking over Afghanistan from the Islamic Republic during a large-scale offensive in summer 2021.
 Kabul fell on 15 August 2021, prompting the leaders of the IS-K to denounce the Taliban takeover of Afghanistan.
 The Taliban immediately moved to contain or purge potential opponents, including Islamic State supporters and Salafists.
 Across the country, the Taliban ordered the closure of Salafist mosques and seminaries, and tried to arrest prominent Salafist scholars, prompting many to go-into-hiding.
 Among those targeted by the new Taliban authorities were Salafi clerics whom had previously publicly opposed IS-K. Researcher Abdul Sayed argued that the purge was probably organized by hardline anti-Salafist elements within the Taliban, but more motivated by long-time resentment than fears about Salafi support for a future IS-K insurgency.
 On 16 August, the Taliban claimed to have killed around 150 IS-K fighters, including its former chief, Abu Umar Khurasani, whilst prisoners were being released from a jail in Kabul.
 However, many IS-K militants were able to rejoin their IS-K ranks after a string of prison-breaks across the country were organized by the Taliban.

 On 26 August 2021, a suicide bombing and a mass shooting occurred near Abbey Gate at Hamid Karzai International Airport in Kabul.
-The attack began mere hours after the U.S. State Department advised Americans outside of the airport to leave due to terrorism threats.
-At least 185 people were killed in these attacks, including 13 U.S. service members.
+The attack began mere hours after the US State Department advised Americans outside the airport to leave due to terrorism threats.
+At least 185 people were killed in these attacks, including 13 US service members.
 The Taliban condemned the attack, saying "evil circles will be strictly stopped".
 The Taliban, later, announced that they would take every possible measure to capture IS-KP leader Shahab al-Muhajir.
 The same day, Saifullah Mohammed (Taliban's CID chief) told The Times that they had captured six militants belonging to IS-K, following a gun battle in west Kabul.

 Taliban militants kidnapped the influential Salafi cleric Mullah Abu Obaidullah Mutawakil on 28 August; he was "brutal[ly]" murdered one week later.
 Taliban spokesman Zabiullah Mujahid denied the Taliban's role in the killing, but also did not condemn the act.
 Even though Mutawakil was described as an IS-K sympathiser, and a large number of his students were a part of IS-K, he had not officially backed the Islamic State.
-IS-K did not offer prayers for him after his demise, stating that he had "not been loyal" to the Islamic State's caliphate.
+IS-K did not offer prayers for him after his demise, stating that he had "not been loyal" to the Islamic State.
 On 9 November 2021, Reuters journalist James MacKenzie stated that "frequent, smaller atrocities" in the conflict are "less commonly reported."
 Aside from the ISIS stronghold of Nangarhar, other affected areas include Ghazni in central Afghanistan, Herat in the west, Balkh in the north, and Paktia, Paktika and Khost in the southeast.